jaspector

 Inspectors are not assigned with exact arrival times.
 The page says inspector assignments are populated the morning of inspection, and office hours are Monday-Friday 8:00 am to 4:30 pm.

-Typical inspection sequence: Inspections follow the permit and review process through central intake.
+Typical sequence: Inspections follow the permit and review process through central intake.
 Residential guidance references required sequencing through the Residential Inspection Process pages and the inspection checklist.

 Reinspection and correction items are tracked in the portal.
 Fee schedule covers reinspection charges.
 Inspector availability and exact arrival times are not guaranteed.

-How much does a building permit cost in unincorporated Lee County, NC?
+01 How much does a building permit cost in unincorporated Lee County, NC?

+Building permit fees in unincorporated Lee County, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential building permit fee is $0.19 per square foot plus cost of each trade, minimum $60.00..
 Fees are calculated as: Residential building fee is $0.19 per square foot plus trade fees.
 Commercial building fee is tiered by square footage and valuation.
 Electrical, mechanical, and plumbing fees are listed separately in the fee schedule..

-How long does it take to get a building permit in unincorporated Lee County, NC?
+02 How long does it take to get a building permit in unincorporated Lee County, NC?

-What work is exempt from building permits in unincorporated Lee County, NC?
+03 What work is exempt from building permits in unincorporated Lee County, NC?

-How do I schedule a building inspection in unincorporated Lee County, NC?
+04 How do I schedule a building inspection in unincorporated Lee County, NC?

-Inspections can be scheduled via: Schedule, manage, and check inspection status in the CSS portal; call 919-718-4654 the morning of the inspection to be c.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Lee County, NC via: Schedule, manage, and check inspection status in the CSS portal; call 919-718-4654 the morning of the inspection to be c.